statespacedev/starid/docs/about.md

 in the telescope’s focal plane, all of the light from a star converges through a single point. when a knife-edge cuts through that point, the light from the star is cut off instantly - if the knife-edge dims the star gradually, then the secondary mirror position needs to be adjusted. the point of instant cut off needed to be where the photographic plates were held by the camera, so a special metal frame mounting a straight knife-edge was fastened into the plate holder, for adjusting the secondary mirror position while watching the knife-edge.

-if there was a bit of spare time, the knife-edge frame could be replaced with a frame holding 'the eyepiece'. this was a glass lens about the size of a small flower vase and heavy enough to require both hands to lift. peering inside, the eye saw vivid red or green colors in nebulas - much like the popular photos.
+if there was a bit of spare time, the knife-edge frame could be replaced with a frame holding 'the eyepiece'. this was a glass lens about the size of a small flower vase and heavy enough to require both hands to lift. peering inside, the eye saw vivid red or green colors in nebula's - much like the popular photos.

 once the telescope was ready, camera configuration came next. with the small field of view of the telescope - effectively a high magnification - asteroids moved significantly, relative to the background stars, over an interval of around ten minutes - each asteroid was a bit different, and various orbital characteristics had to be taken into account - the direction and rate of relative motion had already been computed by the minicomputer - now the camera body was rotated in its mounting, relative to the telescope, and programmed to move at the apparent rate of the target asteroid, so it would appear to be motionless.

 the rear-surface of the image dissector was a round crt screen divided by lines into four quadrants. light from a star, cascading down through the photomultiplier tube, formed a green glow on the screen. a guide-star was found near the asteroid and centered on the screen - with the tracking loop activated, the camera position was updated every few seconds with a mechanical click, keeping the star at the center of the screen.

-an asteroid exposure usually began with guide-star tracking - then the steady clicking of the tracking loop would go silent for a period of asteroid tracking, with asteroid-light builing up a darker spot on the photograph plate - then the guide-star tracking would resume. the result was a dumbbell shape for stars, with two circular peaks connected by a trail - the asteroid was a trail with a circular peak at its midpoint. these peaks and trails became visible the next day when the plates were developed. each plate had many dumbbell shaped stellar trails - short or long, thick or thin - and at the center of the plate, a single ufo shaped asteroid-image.
+an asteroid exposure usually began with guide-star tracking - then the steady clicking of the tracking loop would go silent for a period of asteroid tracking, with asteroid-light building up a darker spot on the photograph plate - then the guide-star tracking would resume. the result was a dumbbell shape for stars, with two circular peaks connected by a trail - the asteroid was a trail with a circular peak at its midpoint. these peaks and trails became visible the next day when the plates were developed. each plate had many dumbbell shaped stellar trails - short or long, thick or thin - and at the center of the plate, a single ufo shaped asteroid-image.

 reducing the glass plates to digital data, and then improving the asteroid orbital parameters followed over the next weeks and months - this all took place back in austin, where the center for space research and department of aerospace engineering became involved - their expertise in orbit determination played an important role in the hubble astrometry team. the space age was roughly thirty years old at the time, and members of its first generation led the center for space research - ray duncombe, byron tapley, and bob schutz.